department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-claim-exam-copy">Can I get a copy of the report from my claim exam?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-claim-exam-copy">Can I get a copy of the report from my VA claim exam?</button>
 <div id="VA-claim-exam-copy" class="usa-accordion-content">

 Yes.

-To get a copy of the final report from the claim exam:
+**To get a copy of the final report from your exam:**

  - [Contact your nearest VA regional office](https://www.va.gov/directory/guide/division.asp?dnum=3&isFlash=0), **or**
  - Call us at 1-800-827-1000 and request an appointment to view your file